Maceris/Hemera/docs/packages.md

 ```

 ## Structure

+The following is the standard structure of a package intended to be built/distributed.

 * `bin/` - Output from builds, should be ignored by source control
 * `docs/` - Documentation related to the package